Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 The best place to start is by finding out what your workplace pension (if you have one – most people do) will be worth when you retire.
 You’ll find a practical, user-friendly calculator on the Moneyfarm website.

-It may be challenging to track down a retirement calculator for couples.
-This is because people are pensioned as individuals and not as couples.
-However, using the pension calculator mentioned above will give you an answer to the “how much do I need for retirement” question as a single person.
+It may be challenging to work out how much does a married couple need to retire, because people are pensioned as individuals and not as couples.
+Using the above-mentioned pension calculator will give you an answer to the “how much do I need for retirement” question in terms of a single person.
 Running the pension calculator twice – once for you and once for your partner, will give you a reasonable pension estimate in terms of a comfortable retirement income for a couple in 2024 in the UK.

 The need for an additional private pension

-In all likelihood, if you ask yourself, “How much does a couple need to retire in the UK?” – and enjoy a comfortable retirement, you’ll probably find that your combined state and workplace pension income total will leave you with a shortfall.
-You’ll likely need an additional pension, which can be a private pension or investment account.
+In all likelihood, if you ask yourself, how much does a couple need to retire in the UK – to enjoy a comfortable retirement? – you’ll probably find that your combined state and workplace pension income total will leave you with a shortfall.
+You’ll likely need an additional pension, which can be a private pension or an investment account.

 Personal (or private) pensions and SIPPs (Self-Invested Personal Pensions) are the two most common pension schemes open to you.